johndah/Visualization-of-Recurrent-Neural-Networks/README.md

 ## Character prediction with Vanilla RNN

 ### Sample of terminal output
 Predicted text highligted based on neural activity of the LSTM hidden state output.
-Neuron 18 is detected to many frequency components.
-The neuron seems to have a pattern to get deactivated when triggered by the second letter of synthesized words.
+Neuron 18 is detected to have many frequency components.
+The neuron seems to have a pattern to get deactivated (blue) when triggered by the second letter of synthesized words.
 ![Sample of terminal output](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/AllCharacters-Terminal.PNG)
 ### Corresponding heatmap with relevance scores
 Heatmap extracting all features.
 Thus, the relevance is zero.
 ![Corresponding heatmap](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/AllCharacters-Heatmap.png)
 ### Corresponding Fourier transform heat surface
-Fourier transform and automatically detected peak for neuron 18, it has multiple frequency components.
+Fourier transform and automatically detected peaks for neuron 18, the neuron has multiple significant frequency components.
 ![Corresponding Fourier transform heat surface](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/AllCharacters-Fouriermap.png)